 Data security and integrity is a high priority for Clarius.
 The software uses elliptical curve cryptography to keep your data safe.
 Even in the unlikely event that data is intercepted, it will be indecipherable to the intercepting party.

-Images and patient information stored on the device are by default cached for 30 days before they are automatically removed.
-Information will never be removed before it is sent to the Clarius Cloud or sent via DICOM.
+Images and patient information stored on the device are by default cached for 10 days before they are automatically removed.
+Information will never be removed from the Clarius App if a successful export outside of the Clarius App has not occurred.
+For more information please see Automatically Deleting Exams.

 Physical Locations